Will-Banksy/XCRG/XCRG-Spec.md

 ### Standard Chunks

 - INFO - Information about the image
-- PIXD - The array of pixel data
+- PIXD - The array of pixel data.
+There may be multiple PIXD chunks

 ### Chunk Specs